michellemcsweeney/codepedia-content/content/language-agnostic/encyclopedia/what-is-artificial-intelligence.md

   - "https://www.codecademy.com/learn/paths/build-deep-learning-models-with-tensorflow"
 ---

 The definition of Artificial Intelligence (AI) is a subject of debate.
-Artificial Intelligence refers to a machine's ability to "think" or perform functions that typically depend on human-like intelligence, and Artii
+Artificial Intelligence typically refers to a machine's ability to "think" or perform functions that typically depend on human-like intelligence.
+In the broadest sense, AI is any computational process designed to mimic a human behaviors that require a response to an external stimulus.